MooVC/MooVC.Architecture/README.md

 - Changed Services.IBus and Services.Bus to only support async variants of each operation (**Breaking Change**).
 - Changed Services.IHandler to only support async variants of each operation (**Breaking Change**).
 - Changed Serialization.SerializationInfoExtensions.TryAddReference and its related variants so that they are not type specific.
-- Deleted Services.Handler and Services.HandlerExecutionFailureException (**Breaking Change**).
-- Deleted unused Ddd.Services.ConcurrentMemoryRepository.PerformRead method that did not appear to serve any purpose (**Breaking Change**).
 - Moved Ddd.Entity<T> to the root namespace (**Breaking Change**).
 - Moved Ddd.Value to the root namespace (**Breaking Change**).
+- Removed Ddd.VersionedReference and all associated extensions (**Breaking Change**).
+- Removed Services.Handler and Services.HandlerExecutionFailureException (**Breaking Change**).
+- Removed unused Ddd.Services.ConcurrentMemoryRepository.PerformRead method that did not appear to serve any purpose (**Breaking Change**).

 ## Bug Fixes